 Duygu Yıldırım studies early modern history of science within the intellectual cultures of Western Europe and the Ottoman Empire.
-Her dissertation entitled "Familiar Difference: Science, Faith and Empathy in The Early Modern Mediterranean, 1650-1730" explores what role religious skepticism and politics played in constructing scholarly engagements between Muslims, Catholics, Protestants and converts to Islam.
-It investigates the problem of perplexity in understanding origins of cultural difference in the early modern era, and Ottoman and European scholars' responses to it through building a universal history of knowledge.
+Her dissertation entitled "Familiar Difference: Faith, Empathy, and Science in The Early Modern Mediterranean, 1650-1730" explores the complex relation between inter-religious conflict and scholarly engagements across religions.
+It shows how and why inter-religious conflict paradoxically led to a more sympathetic understanding of faith both in parallel Ottoman and European contexts.
+Ultimately, this reinterpretation of faith brought a necessity to build a universal history of knowledge through integrating foreign sources of knowledge.

 Her special interests lie in the history of science and medicine from Antiquity to the 19th century, the intellectual history of Early Modern Europe and the Islamic world, the Enlightenment with a focus on the idea of progress and human diversity, humanism and scholarly orientalism, and interactions between science and faith.